A simple guide to which 10 Foods to Always Keep in Your Fridge.

 Think beyond the homemade nut/seed milks, such as coconut milk, coconut water, iced Turmeric Tea, chilled Turmeric Milk, Chia Fresca, Stripped Green Juice, Simply Infused Water, etc. These will keep you hydrated throughout the week and can be a nice way to curb what you think is hunger, but is most likely thirst.

 Stocking your fridge with healthy food and healthy food that you just made on your batch cooking day is half of the puzzle, you always want to make sure you’re storing things in airtight containers as often as possible to keep food fresh for the week.
 My new obsession are these glasslock containers, I’ve been using them for everything in the fridge and they stack well (which is amazing for small spaces!).

-A couple other resources you may enjoy too!
+A couple of other resources you may enjoy too!

 - How to Store Your Produce

 - How to Shop Healthy on a Budget

 - 15 Steps to Living Whole and Eating Well